qfpl/reflex-realworld-workshop/SETUP.md

 `curl https://s3-ap-southeast-2.amazonaws.com/reflex-realworld-workshop/reflex-realworld-workshop.$(curl https://s3-ap-southeast-2.amazonaws.com/reflex-realworld-workshop/OVA_LATEST_VERSION).ova > workshop.ova`.

+Be careful about your shell being friendly and escaping the parens when you paste!

-If you don't have curl, just hit https://s3-ap-southeast-2.amazonaws.com/reflex-realworld-workshop/OVA_LATEST_VERSION in a browser and take that number and download https://s3-ap-southeast-2.amazonaws.com/reflex-realworld-workshop/reflex-realworld-workshop.$VERSION.ova.
+If you don't have curl, just hit [the OVA\_LATEST
+\_VERSION\_FILE](https://s3-ap-southeast-2.amazonaws.com/reflex-realworld-workshop/OVA_LATEST_VERSION) in a browser and take that number and download the appropriate version with this link: https://s3-ap-southeast-2.amazonaws.com/reflex-realworld-workshop/reflex-realworld-workshop.$VERSION.ova.

 ### Import Appliance